Lessonbee: Managing Stress and Building Resilience

 - Studying for exams (i.e. test anxiety)

 Once the research phase was finished, we moved to the planning phase.
 This involved laying out what information was to be taught, how to address misconceptions students might have, how the students would be assessed, all while keeping the user journey in mind.

 Synthesizing Our Users' Thoughts:

-In order to plan our lesson, we had to keep in mind the core concepts about stress that students needed to be taught, and stress topics that students would relate to.
-Those topics included the nature of stress, causes and effects, body image, and ways of managing stress.
+We planned out the concepts that would be taught in the lesson that students would relate to including the nature of stress, causes and effects, body image, and ways of managing stress.

-We brainstormed ideas on how to teach the nature of stress to students in a fun and engaging way.
-One idea we explored was a graphic of a brain that the student could interact with.
-By discovering hotspots, the student could explore the different sections of the brain and how they relate to stress.
+We brainstormed ideas on how to teach the nature of stress to students in a fun and engaging way with a graphic of a brain that students could interact with.

-One of the common stress challenges that students often face is body image.
-We listed topics within body image to cover in the lesson including possible assessment questions.
+We listed topics on body image to cover in the lesson including possible assessment questions.

-Another common stress challenge we discovered in students is interpersonal stress.
-We listed possible causes and solutions and assessment questions like we did for the topic of body image.
+We listed possible causes and solutions and assessment questions on the topic of interpersonal stress.